Grants for Good

 Do you make grants to sports clubs?

-We do not accept smal charity funding applications from private or amateur sports clubs, unless they meet one of the following criteria:
+We do not accept funding applications from private or amateur sports clubs, unless they meet one of the following criteria:

 • The club helps those who may otherwise be excluded from mainstream sport due to cost, disability, lack of resource etc.